 Profile: Barry Shine

-It has been a pleasure both to have met and got to know some wonderful people around the hospital, be it patients or members of staff from the wards.
-I always look forward to the Thursday Night Team visiting the patients on the wards.
-If we as a team manage to bring a bit of pleasure and happiness to you by playing your song request then we are doing our job.
+It has been a pleasure both to have met and got to know so many wonderful people around the hospital, be it patients or members of staff from the wards over the past decade and hopefully I will encounter many more in the future.

-I hope that you enjoy our listening to the station during your stay in the hospital and wish you all a speedy recovery.
+Keep listening to our services, I hope that you enjoy listening to the station during your stay in the hospital and wish you all a very speedy recovery.